Explore FREE downloadable educational materials.

 - Symptoms of shingles include pain, itching or tingling of areas of the skin, usually on the trunk of the body, along with fever, headache, chills and an upset stomach; Continue reading quick facts…

 - There are two vaccines licensed in the U.S.: Zostavax, a live virus vaccine, licensed in 2006 and manufactured by Merck and SHINGRIX, a genetically engineered recombinant, adjuvanted vaccine, licensed in 2017 and manufactured by GlaxoSmithKline Biologicals.
-Both vaccines are approved for use in the U.S. by healthy adults over 50 years and SHINGRIX was given preference by the ACIP in 2017;
+Zostavax was discontinued in the U.S. in November 2020.

-NVIC encourages you to become fully informed about Shingles and the Shingles vaccine by reading all sections in the Table of Contents below, which contain many links and resources such as the manufacturer product information inserts, and to speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.
+NVIC encourages you to become fully informed about Shingles and the Shingles vaccine by reading all sections in the table of contents, which contain many links and resources such as the manufacturer product information inserts, and to speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.
 This information is for educational purposes only and is not intended as medical advice.